margaretmf/margaretmf.github.io/keycreativewriting.md

 I am grateful for the spaghetti my brother and I ate for dinner.
 The pasta was so good because it was thinner."

-Then Gabby said, "Thinking of all these things sure is a mood enhancer Now I know that feeling grateful for everything is indeed the answer!"
+Then Gabby said, "Thinking of all these things sure is a mood enhancer.
+Now I know that feeling grateful for everything is indeed the answer!"

 "Good job on being grateful", said mama.
 "This list is yours to keep.